Communication and Engagement

 The District is developing the necessary communication protocols for all stakeholders, in the event that a student or staff member is sick or symptomatic, notification to exposed individuals will occur pursuant to the state’s contact tracing protocols as implemented by the local health department.
 These protocols will be distributed to all stakeholder parties prior to the beginning of the school year electronically.
 The District will also provide all families, a written safety protocol on the first day of school.
 The district will not notify the wider community unless specifically directed to do so by local health officials.

-The district is preparing for situations in which one or more school buildings need to close due to a significant number of students or staff testing positive for COVID-19 or a considerable regional increase in COVID-19 cases.
+The district is preparing for situations in which the school building need to close due to a significant number of students or staff testing positive for COVID-19 or a considerable regional increase in COVID-19 cases.

 The district will work with the Albany County Department of Health if a student or staff member has a suspected or confirmed case of COVID.
 The district will adhere to the Albany County Department of Health’s recommendations and the guidance set forth by the Governor’s Office and the New York State Department of Health.

-The district may choose to modify operations in one or more schools prior to closing to help mitigate a rise in cases.
+The district may choose to modify operations prior to closing to help mitigate a rise in cases.
 The district will consult its medical director, Dr. Koston, and/or the Albany County Department of Health when making such decisions.